theimpossibleastronaut/rmw/README.txt

 #WASTE = $HOME/.local/share/Trash
 purgeDays = 90

+If purging is 'on', rmw will permanently delete files from the folders specified in the configuration file after 'x' number of days.
 Purging can be disabled by using 'purgeDays = 0' in configuration file.

-The C version of rmw can remove files in desktop trash automatically after 'x' number of days.

 rmw options: